Title: The Last Sunrise

 Giles was looking at one of the books, staring at the title with a determined gaze.

 “Spike, what are you doing with that?” he said, a shot of (franticness)panic?
 Horror?
 Dread? in his voice.
 Spike stopped dead on, not moving a muscle.
 He was like a rabbit trying not to be caught, though that rabbit knew himself already seen it was the best he could do to play all statue-like.
+Willow moved up behind him, coming like Giles shadow behind the shop counter to gaze down at the book.

 “I can—“ Spike began.

-“Metaphysical Womyns Studies: A Spiritual Guide to the Transition to Menopause,”
+“Metaphysical Womyns Studies: A Spiritual Guide to the Transition to Menopause,” Willow read, the words hanging in the air for a long moment.”

 Spike stared.
 “Oh bloody hell, why is that bleeding in my pile anyway!
 You all up in arms because of something like that!”
 Spike reached out, even in his current state, grabbing at the book with a vampiric speed and slamming the book down on the counter.